F7-bit/F7-bit/README.md

 Feel free to explore my repositories, and don’t hesitate to reach out if you have any questions or collaborations in mind!

----

-Let me know if you'd like to adjust any details!